-The term substantially limits means the individual is restricted with regard to the condition, manner, or duration with which s/he performs a major life activity compared to most people in the general population.
+The term substantially limits means the individual is restricted with regard to the condition, manner, or duration with which they perform a major life activity compared to most people in the general population.

 With regard to postsecondary education, a qualified person with a disability is one who, with or without accommodation, meets the standards for admission to or participation in an educational program, activity, or service.

 Students with disabilities have a right to:

 - Reasonable accommodations, appropriate academic adjustments, auxiliary aids and services as necessary.

 - Privacy with regard to disability-related information, except as disclosures required or permitted by law.

 - Equal access to programs, activities, courses and services.

 Students with disabilities have the responsibility to: